Durham, England: Governance

 The ancient borough covering Durham was Durham and Framwelgate, which was reformed by the Municipal Corporations Act 1835.
-In 1974 it was merged with Durham Rural District and Brandon and Byshottles Urban District to form the City of Durham district of County Durham.
+In 1974, it was merged with Durham Rural District and Brandon and Byshottles Urban District to form the City of Durham district of County Durham.
 The district was abolished in 2009 with its responsibilities assumed by Durham County Council, a unitary authority.

 Since April 2009, city status has been held by charter trustees, who are the Durham county councillors for the area of the former district.
 The trustees appoint the Mayor of Durham.
 The creation of the new City of Durham Parish Council has not affected the charter trustees.

-Durham's Member of Parliament (MP) is Mary Foy (Labour).
+Durham's MP is Mary Foy of the Labour Party.

 Durham Town Hall is located on the west side of the Market Place.
 The earliest part of the complex of buildings is the guildhall which dates from 1665.
 The town hall, at the rear, was opened in 1851 (at the same time as the indoor market, which extends beneath and either side of the hall).

 A local referendum was held on creating a parish council for unparished areas of Durham City in February and March 2017, in which 66% of voters supported the proposal.
 The County Council approved the plans in September 2017.
 The City of Durham Parish Council was created on 1 April 2018, with the first elections for the 15 council seats taking place on 3 May 2018.
 The parish council is divided into three electoral wards, electing a total of 15 councillors.
 One in Aykley Heads, 6 in Elvet and Gilesgate and 8 in Nevilles Cross.
 These councillors are responsible for burial grounds, allotments, play areas and some street lighting.
 Elections to the parish council are held every four years and the most recent elections were held in May 2025.

 Economy

-This is a table of trend of regional gross value added of County Durham at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of British Pounds Sterling.
+This is a table of trend of regional gross value added of County Durham at current basic prices (Note: With figures in millions of British Pounds Sterling.)